NamLe0609/bias-ai-report/jssb25-bias-ai-report.typ

 = Ethical impact assessment informed by VSD

-In section II and III, we will be talking about emotion recognition specifically for healthcare.
+In section II and III, we focus solely on healthcare use cases.

 #figure(
   table(